AdamModus/arch-dotfiles/README.md

 # arch-dotfiles
-dotfiles and steps used to config Arch with yay the way I like
+dotfiles and steps used to configure Arch with yay the way I like.

 # yay packages I like to install
 - 1password: manage my passwords and logins